tychen-SJTU/MECD-Benchmark/README.md

 ```
 And the pretraining weights of VGCM will be unpoladed soon.
 ## 🗝️ Training & Validating
-For training and our validating VGCM(Video Granger Causality Model), please follow the command:
+For training and our validating VGCM(Video Granger Causality Model), please follow the command below:
 ```bash
 sh scripts/train.sh
 ```